Dysart, Queensland: Facilities

+Dysart Cemetery is on the eastern edge of the town at 163 Dysart Bypass Road (22.5895°S 148.3591°E).
+It offers lawn burial and a columbarium wall for ashes.

 Events

 Dysart is home to Norwich Park Mines Day, held to increase the public's knowledge of the mining industry.

 Attractions

 A monument to the coal and rail industry consisting of a large truck and coal wagon is located at the northern entrance to the town.